 Learn to Compromise

-So, you want a luxurious backyard, but you don’t have much space for a pool or even an outdoor Jacuzzi?
+So, you want a luxurious backyard but don’t have much space for a pool or even an outdoor Jacuzzi?
 Learn to compromise and sacrifice.
 You can give up a portion of your kitchen or dining area to accommodate more features in your backyard.
-A bit of extra space is enough to create flower beds and herb gardens.
+Extra space is enough to create flower beds and herb gardens.
 Or, you can let go of your dreams for a swimming pool and settle for what you have right now.

-A deck is just as good as a pool as long as you take care of it.
-A freestanding tub is also a good option because it doesn’t take too much space.
+A deck is just as good as a pool if you care for it.
+A freestanding tub is also a good option because it doesn’t take up too much space.
 You can do so much with your small yard if you compromise what you want with what is possible.

 Don’t Clutter It

 Your landscape is an extension of your home.
-Don’t neglect how it can boost your home’s value and add a certain elegance to your property.
+Don’t neglect how it can boost your home’s value and add elegance to your property.
 The size of the yards should not be a reason for them to be neglected.
-It should pose a challenge for homeowners to make something out of their small yards.
+It should challenge homeowners to make something out of their small yards.